-When data is changed or downloaded to the system, the screen will show the text 'DATA IS NOT LOCKED!!!'.
+When data is changed or downloaded to the system, the screen will show the text 'DATA IS NOT LOCKED !!!'.
 At the same time, the silver-colour bar of the diagram will change to a yellow color.
 This is to indicate that the changes have not been saved yet.
-Save the changes by pressing the F7 function key.
+Save the changes by pressing the F7 function key or the key combination Alt+L.